tmdgusya/helen/README.md

 <img width="386" alt="image" src="https://github.com/tmdgusya/helen/assets/57784077/2eac0a31-e1a3-4859-80fa-c327155eda09">

 We'll fix the feature that can record system sound.
-Because, I think we need to record voice each others and separate the voice to make transcript.
+Because, I think we need to separate voice file to each person's sentence and separate the voice to make transcript.
 I think we'll use the hugging face to separate voice.

 ### Transcript feature